NSFC Board of Directors

 Waunakee, WI.

-Jon joined NSFC in the Spring of 2015.
+Jon joined NSFC in the spring of 2015 before graduating with a degree in organizational management from Viterbo University.
 He comes from a diverse background in marketing and customer service.
 His most important goal as the Executive Director is to bring stomach cancer to the forefront of the public view and increase the media’s attention to the disease.
-This is no small task, as stomach cancer is often disregarded as a public health issue, although there are over one million new cases diagnosed each year.
+This is no small task, as stomach cancer is often disregarded as a public health issue, although over one million new cases are diagnosed each year.

 After five years leading the organization with no personal connection to stomach cancer, Jon’s Brother-in-Law, Zack, was diagnosed with Stage IV Hereditary Diffuse Gastric Cancer.
 Zack lost his battle with the disease within 14 months after diagnosis at the age of 40.
 Jon now has a renewed sense of purpose and drive to make a lasting positive impact on the stomach cancer community.